Welcome to Year 2!

 Maths homework:

-Homework activity Autumn Term 1 - play Numbots for at least 10 minutes, 3 times per week to help build fluency with number facts.
+Homework activity - play Numbots for at least 10 minutes, 3 times per week to help build fluency with number facts.

 Log-ins for Numbots will be in the front of your child's reading record.